 Builder takes tens of thousands in building deposits for work never carried out

 Since 2021, Scott Saxby has taken over £60,000 in building deposits for works not carried out, with new cases still emerging.
 Five of his known victims are pensioners.
 3 are registered disabled.
 The rest all have babies or young children.
 He befriends customers, takes large deposits, then cites personal problems and cuts all contact.
 Excuses include that one of his children has died, that he is homeless or that his pregnant wife or newborn baby are gravely unwell 'in Great Ormond Street'.
-These were all later discovered to be ficticous stories.
+These were all later discovered to be ficticious stories.
+See here for specific cases.

 Intimidation Tactics